Entoloma sericellum

 Entoloma sericellum is a species of mushroom-forming fungus belonging to the family Entolomataceae.
-It appears in conifer and hardwood forests.

-The cap is dry, white, and covered by tiny fribrils.
+The cap grows up to 5 cm wide.
+It is dry, white, and covered by tiny fibrils.
 The gills are white and fragile.
-The stipe is thin, white, and sometimes translucent.
+The stipe is up to 5 cm long, thin, white, and sometimes translucent.
 The cap and stipe yellow in age, while the gills turn pinkish from the spores as they mature.